BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ### Running the simulation

 First we must set the random engine and its seed. `auto` automatically sets a random seed for each job or it can be specified.
-If running multiple simulation jobs and combining to improve statistics, make sure they have different specified random seeds or use `auto'.
+If running multiple simulation jobs and combining to improve statistics, make sure they have different specified random seeds or use `auto`.

 ```ruby
 ############################### RANDOM ###############################